 The "highway" passes through many diverse climates and terrains, from dense jungles to cold mountain passes.
 Some stretches of the highway are passable only during the dry season, and in many regions driving is still occasionally hazardous.

-This map shows the route taken by the three Scouts in 1955-56, using the Pan-American Highway for much of their trip up the west coast of South America and through Central America and Mexico.
-They continued to the Jamboree, then north to Alaska and back across the US, and returned to Brazil by ship.
+This map (370K JPEG) shows the route taken by the three Scouts in 1955-56, using the Pan-American Highway for much of their trip up the west coast of South America and through Central America and Mexico.
+They continued to the Jamboree, then north to Alaska and back across the US, and returned to Brasil by ship.

 Charlie (left), Jan (center) and Hugo (right) were given a 1954 Willys CJ-3B (serial number 57438-15279-B) for the adventure, through the efforts of J.B.
 Versteeg of Willys Brasil, who was involved in the Scouting movement and had met its founder Lord Baden-Powell at the 1929 World Jamboree in England.